Top 3 Software Development Models

 Every software goes through its own life cycle, which is a sequence of stages from an idea to the release.
 SDLC models help navigate through this complex software development process, largely determining a project’s budget, time-to-market, number of implemented features, and the ability to meet the stakeholders’ requirements.

 There are more than 50 SDLC models in use today, each with its strengths and weaknesses.
-Drawing on a variety of software projects delivered by Mbicycle, we’ll look into the most popular development models and define their particularities.
+Drawing on a variety of our delivered software projects, we’ll look into the most popular development models and define their particularities.
 As usual, let’s start with the basics.

 The Stages of Software Development Life Cycle